lottekoblens/real-time-web-2122/README.md

 `npm start`

-## Wishlist
+## :fast_forward: Wishlist
 Due to a lack of time, there are a few things that I wanted to add but I couldn't now

 * Create rooms
-* When the user message includes a part of the title, give the user feedback that they are close to the right answer
+* When the user message includes a part of the title, give the user feedback that they are close to the right answer.
-* Store data of points from users in database
+* Store data of points from users in database.
+* Give user feedback when the connection can't be made.

-## Assignment
+## :clipboard: Assignment

 During this course you will learn how to build a real-time application.
 You will learn techniques to setup an open connection between the client and the server.
 This will enable you to send data in real-time both ways, at the same time.